terrytaylorbiz/portfolio/README.md

 2. Several team members could manage the Framemaker single-source projects.
 There were very few problems (it was a clean design).

 Why I left --- It was a great experience.
 In particular my Chinese manager and the team were very friendly and helpful.
 But I left because of the following reasons.
-1. After a year and half, one of the project/product managers from Beijing actually came by to talk to me.
+1. After a year and half, one of the project/product managers from Beijing actually came by to talk to me (I had sent emails to 3 PM's for a year, and never once, not once, did I ever get a reply).
 I was so happy that I might finally be included in their team discussions.
 He just wanted to ask me if I could teach his kid English.
 2. The company would not confirm if they would offer me a new contract until two months before my existing contract expired.
 My visa to stay in China was with this company, so if they did not offer a new contract, I probably would have had to return to the USA to get a new visa.
 3. We had a small earthquake.
 Such an event made me think twice about spending so much time in a very large office building of obviously low construction quality.